DWashington3/Daily_Practice/README.md

  - Crtl + 0- Save changes
  - Ctrl+ X - Exit the text editor
  - echo- create /edit a file
- - got --version - check the git version
+ - git --version - check the git version

  Saving Files
  - Repository is made up of the files, directory, and git storage